richardcblewett/TicTacToe/Notes.md

 ## Bonus:
 As a user, I should be able to play the game on a mobile device.
-DONE
+DONE As a user, I should be able to keep track of my overall record.

 # Javascript:
 create a class for the gameboard